ArtificialSnow/OptimalTaskScheduler/wiki/Milestone2.md

 * #### Load Balancing
     The load balanced time (LBT) is the minimum remaining time if all the remaining unscheduled tasks are spread evenly amongst the processors, not including communication costs.
 LBT = sum(unscheduled task durations) / number of processors.

-    Since the LBT is a minimum bound on the finish time of the current schedule, if LBT is slower than the current best schedule, we know that the current schedule can't become an optimal schedule and we can prune the tree.
+    Since the LBT is a minimum bound on the finish time of the current schedule, if `LBT + earliest time we can schedule the next task` is slower than the current best schedule, we know that the current schedule can't become an optimal schedule and we can prune the tree.

 * #### Critical Path
+    The critical path is the path with the largest max length to an exit node in the current schedule.
+Since no matter what is in our schedule, this critical path will have nodes that depend on each other and hence can only be scheduled sequentially.

+    The critical path is another minimum bound on the finish time of the current schedule.
+We prune the tree if the `critical path + current elapsed time >= finish time of best schedule` so far.

 * #### Latest Finish Time

 ### Edge Cases